Package 'didec'

 Description

-The directed dependence coefficient (didec) estimates the degree of directed dependence of a random vector Y on a random vector X, based on an i.i.d. sample of (X,Y).
+The directed dependence coefficient (didec) estimates the degree of functional dependence of a random vector Y on a random vector X, based on an i.i.d. sample of (X,Y).

 Usage